 - a weakened immune system as the result of conditions such as HIV and AIDS, or medication such as steroid tablets or chemotherapy

 Flu vaccine for children

-Children eligible for the flu vaccine aged between two and 18 will usually have the flu vaccine nasal spray.
+Children eligible for the flu vaccine aged between 2 and 17 will usually have the nasal spray flu vaccine.